-Cyber security, ranked as the top risk in 2016, has this year fallen to 5th position globally, 7th in Singapore and 9th across ASEAN.
+Cyber security, ranked as a top risk in 2016, has this year fallen to 5th position globally.
 This may reflect CEO views of progress made in cyber risk management.
 Globally, 42 percent (Singapore 50 and ASEAN 46 percent) say they feel adequately prepared for a cyber event – up from 25 percent in 2016.

 “The WannaCry ransomware incident occurred after this survey was completed.
 This suggests that companies must never become complacent about cyber security,” says Mr Ong, “While it may be impossible to fully prepare for unknown cyber threats, strengthening cyber security practices is a continuous and evolving journey in protecting their brand reputation.”

 Technology challenges – a battle for talent